rezasfl/CreditWorks/README.md

 # CreditWorks
-A simple user interface for managing vehicles
+A simple user interface for managing vehicles.
+This project is written in C# and targeted for .Net7 and uses simple entity framework to set up the required tables and data.

 # Getting started